 The AASB has issued new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods.
-Except as disclosed in Note 2(p) above, the directors have decided against early adoption of these Standards, but does not expect the adoption of these standards to have any impact on the reported position or performance of the Company.
+The director has decided against early adoption of these Standards, but does not expect the adoption of these standards to have any impact on the reported position or performance of the Company.